WilmsJochen/kubernetes-demo/Readme.md

 ```

 Congratulations!
 Your own docker image is running in a kubernetes cluster.
-You can verify that the pod is running with `kubctl get pod`
+You can verify that the pod is running with the command`kubctl get pod`

 ## Make a deployment from your pod.